Báb: Return to Shiraz

+Confinement

 The Báb was placed under house arrest at the home of his uncle until a cholera epidemic broke out in the city in September 1846.
 Once released he departed for Isfahan.
 There, many came to see him at the house of the Imam-Jum'ih, who became sympathetic.
 After an informal gathering where the Báb debated the local clergy and displayed his speed in producing instantaneous verses, his popularity soared.
 After the death of the governor of Isfahan, Manouchehr Khan Gorji, his supporter, pressure from the clergy of the province led to Mohammad Shah Qajar ordering the Báb to Tehran in January 1847.
 After spending several months in a camp outside Tehran, and before the Báb could meet the Shah, the Prime Minister sent the Báb to Tabriz in the northwestern corner of the country, to his confinement.

 After 40 days in Tabriz, the Báb transferred to the fortress of Maku, Iran in the province of Azerbaijan near the Turkish border.
 During his incarceration there, the Báb began his most important work, the Persian Bayán, that remained unfinished.
 Because of the Báb's growing popularity in Maku, even the governor of Maku converting, the prime minister transferred him to the fortress of Chihríq in April 1848.
-There too the Báb's popularity grew and his jailors relaxed restrictions on him.
+There too the Báb's popularity grew, and his jailors relaxed restrictions on him.

 Trial in Tabríz

 In June 1848, the Báb was brought from Chihríq to Tabríz to face trial for apostasy in front of a body of Islamic clergy.
 On the way, he spent 10 days in the town of Urmia, where the only known portrait of him was made, a copy of which was later sent to Baháʼu'lláh and is still held in the International Archives at the Baháʼí World Centre.

 The trial, attended by the Crown Prince, occurred in July 1848 and involved numerous local clergy.
-They questioned the Báb about the nature of his claims, his teachings, and demanded that he produce miracles to prove his divine authority.
+They questioned the Báb about the nature of his claims and his teachings, and demanded that he produce miracles to prove his divine authority.
 They admonished him to recant his claims.
 There are nine extant eyewitness reports of the trial, of which several may originate from an earlier source.
-Six of the reports are from Muslim accounts, and portray the Báb in an unfavorable light.
+Six of the reports are from Muslim accounts and portray the Báb in an unfavorable light.
 There are 62 questions found in the nine sources, however eighteen occur in one source, fifteen in two, eight in three, five in four, thirteen in five, and three in six.
 Not including "yes" and "he did not answer", only thirty-five answers remain, of which ten occur in one source, eight in two, six in three, three in four, two in five, five in six.
 Only one answer is found in all nine eyewitness sources, where the Báb states that "I am that person you have been awaiting for one thousand years."